-33 In what circumstances may a franchisee terminate a franchise relationship?
+30 In what circumstances may a franchisee terminate a franchise relationship?

-In addition to the specific circumstances provided by the Industrial Property Law (IPL) that basically refer to the lack of veracity of the information disclosed, a franchisee may terminate a franchise agreement in the same circumstances applicable to a franchisor.
+In addition to the specific circumstances provided by the Federal Law for the Protection of Industrial Property (IPL) that basically refer to the lack of veracity of the information disclosed, a franchisee may terminate a franchise agreement in the same circumstances applicable to a franchisor.